tagohd/mono/Characters/The Emperoress.md

 SortOrder: 6
 ---

 You thought [[CURSED AL]] was [The Big Bad](https://tvtropes.org/pmwiki/pmwiki.php/Main/BigBad)?
 Think again.
 The Emperoress is the master of nonbinary slay.
 (Goddamn, I am spending too much time on Tumblr.)
 Often mistakenly believed to be two separate people, but really just one genderfluid badass.
 Maybe they're modeled after Commander James Stephanie Sterling (pictured below).
+(Please note that the real Commander Sterling uses they/them pronouns.)

 ![[Stephanie_Sterling_2.jpg]]